-Cape Fear Valley Wound Care Center, managed by Diversified Clinical Services, provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
+Cape Fear Valley Wound Care Center, provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.

 That's where our Wound Care Center can help.
 With state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.

 HBOT is used as an adjunctive treatment for problematic, non-healing wounds that meet specific criteria.
 Throughout HBOT treatments, the patients are monitored to see if the concentration of oxygen has increased in the blood near the wound.
 If the oxygen level is higher, the therapy is most likely beneficial to the patient.